planetlabs/planet-client-python/README.md

 resource for getting started with asynchronous programming in Python is https://project-awesome.org/timofurrer/awesome-asyncio.
 The Writings and Talks sections are particularly helpful in getting oriented.

+Let's start with creating an order with the Orders API:

 ```python
 >>> import asyncio